Transfer of Credit Policy

 Credit by Exam

-Applicable college level coursework recorded as "Credit by Examination" on a student's transcript from another
+Applicable college level coursework recorded as "Credit by Examination" or "Test Out" on a student's transcript from another

 college or institution will be considered for transfer.